 8. Create a Design Board

 Create a design board to help visualize the space around the console table.
 This is especially helpful when you are working with a large entryway room.
-In this particular home, there was enough space to design two separate areas within the entryway.
-One space for the console table and another for the bench sitting area.
+In this particular home, there was enough space to design two separate areas within the entryway—one for the console table and another for the bench sitting area.
 As a result of this concept, there were two spaces in a single room – the entryway.

 9. Connect a Long Entryway with a Runner